 Divorce Attorneys in Bergen County

 If you and your spouse are moving forward with a divorce, you are likely going through a very difficult time.
 At Sherwood, Johnson & Poles in Bergen County, our divorce attorneys are here to provide effective and compassionate legal guidance to ensure you are able to reach a resolution that protects your best interests.
-Backed by more than 60 years of collective legal experience, you can rely on us to help you navigate this process.
+Backed by more than 25 years of legal experience, you can rely on us to help you navigate this process.

 Get started on your case today and contact us at (888) 224-1218 to request your free initial case evaluation with one of our knowledgeable divorce attorneys.